noobanon/syl/README.md

 ```

-# How to add Auto Gban Code?
+# How to add Auto ban Code?

 Add This Code on Your Gban Module check_and_ban